bigwhoop/formular/README.md

     <?= $this->foo->prop(); ?>       # 'foo' or '' if value is empty
     <?= $this->foo->prop(true); ?>   # 'foo'
     <?= $this->foo->prop(false); ?>  # 'foo' or '' if value is empty

 ## Template providers

 Formular comes with support for **Bootstrap 3** forms.
-Just create a `new bigwhoop\Formular\Provider\Bootstrap3Form()` instead of a regular form and your ready to go.
+Just create a `new bigwhoop\Formular\Provider\Bootstrap3Form()` instead of a regular form and you're ready to go.
 Have a look at `templates/bootstrap3` for all the available templates and how to use them.

-## Conventions

-Here are the conventions you need to know.

-* All elements are added to a queue.
-* This means that ...
- * the elements are rendered in the same order they were added to the form.
- * each element is only rendered once.

 ## Bindings